Latest News

 The incident took place on a public bus along Rivervale Drive in Sengkang on 27 Oct last year, SPF said.

-The two men involved did not know each other, but the younger man allegedly snatched the cap that the older man was wearing.
+The two men did not know each other, but the younger man allegedly snatched the older man’s cap.

 The 30-year-old also allegedly assaulted the other man.